PedroBettencourt/Google-DA-CaseStudy/README.md

 * The data is imbalanced, with Wednesdays and Fridays having 184 entries, while Tuesdays have only 160.
 * The day of the week when people burned the most calories, took the most steps, and had the longest activity was Saturday.
 * On the other hand, on Sunday there is the least activity and less steps.
+* See Appendix A for SQL query used

 ![Dashboard_1](https://github.com/user-attachments/assets/af700465-a6dc-4105-bfdf-cf7bdc44b57b)
 ![Dashboard_2](https://github.com/user-attachments/assets/f9e96c09-6803-470f-8eea-83d41c443115)